About Virgin Money

 Since the first race in 1981, runners have raised more than £716 million for good causes.
 In fact, the Marathon is the largest annual one day fundraising event in the world.
 A lot of money is raised through online donation sites, who naturally charge for the service they provide.

-We thought we could put our expertise with money and our financial systems to good use, and come up with an alternative that’s 100% not-for-profit.
+We thought we could put our expertise with money and our financial systems to good use, and come up with an alternative that’s 100 per cent not-for-profit.
 So millions more £s would go where they’re needed most.
 Our online donation site virginmoneygiving.com was born.

 More about Virgin Money Giving